Cookies

 How to Make Brown Butter

-• The key to browning butter, but not burning it, is constant stirring!
+• The key to browning butter, not burning it, is constant stirring!
 Chop your butter into chunks and heat it on medium-high heat, stirring constantly.
 This is not a process you can walk away from.
 Butter can go from browned to burned rather quickly!

 • After all the butter chunks melt, the butter will turn cloudy, then bubbly.
 As the butter boils, be sure to keep stirring!